Energy bills face overhaul in first wave of reform

 The energy market regulator's strongly worded statement also chimed with recent speeches by senior members of the government who are under pressure to ease the pain for consumers at a time of high energy costs, spending cuts, rising unemployment and sub-inflation pay rises.

-Shares in British suppliers Centrica and SSE initially rose as investors focussed on near-term prospects of bumper profits in the second half of this year but then dipped into negative territory as analysts flagged the mounting political risk faced by the companies.
+Shares in British suppliers Centrica (CNA.L) and SSE (SSE.L) initially rose as investors focused on near-term prospects of bumper profits in the second half of this year but then dipped into negative territory as analysts flagged the mounting political risk faced by the companies.

 "We see good upside in SSE but are aware that investors in this company will need to have thick skin as the companies are operating in the political limelight," analysts at Liberum Capital, who have a 'buy' rating on SSE and a 1,500p target on the stock, wrote in a research note.